dutertetimes/dutertetimes.github.io/_posts/topics/2017-01-28-Senate Hearing on Reopening of Mamasapano Incident Public Hearing.md

 excerpt: The Senate conducts a joint-committee hearing on 27 January 2017 regarding the reopening of the Mamasapano Incident public hearing.
 layout: post
 categories: [topic, mamasapano_incident, law_and_order]
-tags: [Mamasapano, Special Action Force, SAF, SAF44, Committee on Public Order and Dangerous Drugs, Senate]
+tags: [Mamasapano, Special Action Force, SAF, SAF44, Committee on Public Order and Dangerous Drugs, Committee on Peace, Unification and Reconciliation, Committee on Finance, Senate]
 published: true
 permalink: /news/xmW1aZGzanXR9Xe
 thumbnail: